vakiovale/pathfinder/README.md

 ./install
 </code>

-This installs PathFinder library to the <code>libPathFinder/</code> directory which can be used in the PathFinder demo.
+This installs static PathFinder library to the <code>libPathFinder/</code> directory which can be used in the PathFinder demo.
+Important files are <code>libPathFinder.a</code> and all the header files in the <code>libPathFinder/include/</code> directory.